Automated Theorem Proving (ATP, WiSe 2025/26)

 Materials

 The slides of the lectures are available above under Schedule.
 The exercise sheets are also available there.
-Solutions will be gradually be made available there as well.
+Solutions for sheet i will be presented on week i + 1 at the group exercise and made available online afterward.
 All materials are provided for your convenience and are subject to changes.

 There are also lecture notes that cover most of the same material as the slides but with more details, especially proofs.